This post is an updated version of one I originally published in 2016.

 And I recently wrote a post about digital photos aimed to compile everything into one GIGANTIC post!

 One thing I haven’t shared yet is MY thought process for taking certain photos in the first place.

-Yes, I actually have a mental checklist of sorts for what pictures I want to take each month… and believe it or not, it is very useful and helps to simplify the process of choosing what photos will go in our yearly family and kid photo albums.
+Yes, I have a mental checklist of sorts for what pictures I want to take each month… and believe it or not, it is very useful and helps to simplify the process of choosing what photos will go in our yearly family albums and the kids’ birthday albums.

 My Monthly Photo “Checklist”

-- 1 photo of all 3 kids together
+- 2-3 photo of all 4 children together

-- 2-4 “good” photos of each child individually (at least 1 close-up)
+- 2-4 good photos of each child individually (at least 1 close-up)

 - 3-4 photos of various house and yard projects

 - 1-4 pictures of any special event, holiday, vacation, birthday party, etc. (if applicable)

 As I mentioned above, I don’t actually have a paper checklist to follow and cross off every single month.
 Instead, this mental checklist of photos helps me to be more intentional about what photos I’m taking so I can enjoy participating in activities instead of snapping photos non-stop all month long.